You may have experienced a financial hardship and are considering filing bankruptcy in Colorado, specifically Chapter 7

 For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in Colorado case allows you to restructure your debts into an affordable monthly plan.
 By restructuring debts, many people can afford to keep their homes and vehicles under Chapter 13.

-Chapter 13 stops foreclosures, repossessions, and potentially stops Colorado wage garnishments.
+Chapter 13 stops foreclosures in Colorado, repossessions, and potentially stops Colorado wage garnishments.
 Chapter 13 bankruptcy also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, Colorado may also allow you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

 In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and erase second mortgages, if they meet certain requirements.